How to use window light 3 ways for very different looks

 Side lighting portraits with window light indoors

 The only difference between this photo and the one above is that I changed position.
-The window is now to my side instead of behind me, so the boy is side lit instead of front lit and we can see are more shadows.
+The window is now to my side instead of behind me, so the boy is side lit instead of front lit and we can see more shadows.

 Example of how to use window light as side light and back light